AlibabaCloudDocs/hologram/intl.en-US/Common Development Tools/HoloStudio/PG Management/Create and manage internal tables.md

 ## View an internal table

-In the left-side navigation pane, click **PG management** and double-click the table that you want to view.On the page that appears, you can preview the data and view the SQL statements used to create the table.
+In the left-side navigation pane, click **PG management** and double-click the table that you want to view.
+On the page that appears, you can preview the data and view the SQL statements used to create the table.

 -   In the upper-right corner, click **Generate DDL Statement** to view the SQL statements used to create the table.
 -   Click **Data Preview** to view the table data.